tindandelion/carnd-extended-kalman-filter-p6/README.md

 ![UML diagram](writeup/app-structure.png)

-As before, `ExtendedEKF` class represents a facade that hosts other pieces.
-Its single public method, `ExtendedEKF::PerformMeasurement()`, implements an iteration of Kalman filter (in pseudocode):
+As before, `FusionEKF` class represents a facade that hosts other pieces.
+Its single public method, `FusionEKF::PerformMeasurement()`, implements an iteration of Kalman filter (in pseudocode):

 ```